Risk and Reward of AI Agents

 The risk is not just excess access, but excess autonomy combined with access.
 An agent that can reason, plan, and act with broad permissions creates failure modes that traditional service accounts or automation scripts did not.
 Small configuration changes compound over time into meaningful exposure.

 OWASP’s LLM06:2025 identifies excessive agency as a top risk for production agentic systems, highlighting overly broad permissions, autonomy beyond task requirements, and insufficient human oversight as core contributors.
-Addressing this risk requires more than invoking least privilege as a principle.
+Addressing this requires more than invoking least privilege as a principle.
 Least privilege must be enforced as a design constraint — through scoped access aligned to documented purpose, time-limited permissions where feasible, and regular review of what each agent actually needs versus what it has accumulated over time.

 The risk profile becomes significantly more complex when agents interact with other agents.
 Multi-agent architectures — where agents delegate tasks, share context, and trigger actions in other agents — are increasingly common in enterprise deployments.
 The Model Context Protocol (MCP), which became a widely adopted standard in 2025, has accelerated this by providing a consistent interface for agents to share tools and data across vendor and platform boundaries.